praisahtbrt/CSU-IMU-2023/01basic-course/02Examples/mlreg_concrete/mlreg_concrete.md

-Notice the difference: the _X_ matrix has been augmented with a column of 1s called "const".
+Notice the difference: the _X_ matrix has been augmented with a column of 1's called "const".
 To see why, recall the point of linear regression: to use data to "learn" the parameters of the best-fit line and use the parameters to make predictions.
 The parameters of a line are its _y_-intercept and slope.
-Once we have the _y_-intercept and slope ($\beta_0$ and $\beta_1$ in the equation above or _b_ and _m_ in grade 9 math), we can multiply them by the data in the _X_ matrix to get a prediction for _Y_.
+Once we have the _y_-intercept and slope ($\beta_0$ and $\beta_1$ in the equation above or _b_ and _m_ in high school math), we can multiply them by the data in the _X_ matrix to get a prediction for _Y_.

 Written out in words for the first row of our data, we get: